-The Governors are committed to fighting fraud with high ethical and moral standards, and recognise that any fraud perpetrated against the federation is costly, both in financial terms and reputation.
+The Governors are committed to fighting fraud with high ethical and moral standards and recognise that any fraud perpetrated against the federation is costly, both in financial terms and reputation.
 The governors are therefore committed to take action to prevent, detect and deter fraud, corruption and bribery in all its activities.

-This policy must be read in conjunction with the Whistle-blowing and the Schedule of Financial delegation.
+This policy must be read in conjunction with the Anti-Bribery Policy, Whistleblowing Policy and the Schedule of Financial delegation.

-The federation will ensure probity in administration and governance by taking positive action against all forms of fraud, corruption or bribery affecting school business whether it is from internal or external sources.
+The Federation will ensure probity in administration and governance by taking positive action against all forms of fraud, corruption or bribery affecting school business whether it is from internal or external sources.